*Read the 2022 End of Session Letter HERE*

-Our biggest legislative accomplishment to date is HB-203 Higher Education – Senatorial and Delegate Scholarships – Reimbursement of Expenses for Community College Certification and Licensure, or as I like to call it, the “Blue Collar Scholarship” bill.
+Or as I like to call it, the “Blue Collar Scholarship” bill.
 This bill increases access for blue collar workers and tradespeople to already existing scholarship money.
-After a couple attempts in previous years, HB-203 finally passed this year unanimously in both the House and the Senate.
-This will help tradespeople, truck drivers, and other everyday working citizens who want to better their lives through higher education at Cecil College.
+After a couple attempts in previous years, HB-203 finally passed in 2018 unanimously in both the House and the Senate.
+This will help tradespeople, truck drivers, and other everyday working citizens attending Cecil College who want to better their lives.